rauletepawa/Species_Distribution_Modeling/readme.md

 In a multilabel classification we can have many correct instances (present species) for a single sample.
 So this kind of classification approach perfectly suits our problem!!

 ### CNN-SDM model diagram

 ![[Pasted image 20250403103853.png]]

 #### Dataset

+We used an [Rscript](https://github.com/rauletepawa/Species_Distribution_Modeling/blob/main/code/1_gbif_norge_data.R) to download all the GBIF occurrences in vascular plants in Norway main land from 1991 to 2020.
+We applied some filters to remove all those occurrences located in capitals, institutions, seas or that did not have any valid coordinates assigned inside Norway.

+Then we obtained a occurrence clean dataset

 The dataset is composed by a total of 59.074 vegetation plots collected from 1991 until 2018.
 For each vegetation plot coordinates (location) I extracted a 11 channels (variables) 32x32 climatic map at 1km resolution (1 pixel corresponds to 1km).
 All the samples were carefully filtered through geospatial analysis to

 #### Variables